-7.4.1 General requirements.
-M.A. students are required to take a total of twelve courses, in the following categories:

-a) One course at the 1000-level in each of the following areas:
+- 7.4.1 General requirements.
+M.A. students are required to take a total of twelve courses, in the following categories: - a) One course at the 1000-level, providing a foundational introduction to the subject area, in each of the following areas: